strandjs/SOC_Analyst_Labs/courseFiles/Lab_02-toolsAndPlatforms/elasticLabCloud.md

 - Learn how to use SIEM (Hosts, Users, Alerts)
 - Learn how to create basic detection rules

-1. Head over to Analytics -> Discover and see your logs flowing from the agent
+1. Head over to **Discover** and see your logs flowing from the agent

 - On the left side you can see, add, or remove data fields and data views ↓↓↓